 So what exactly do you all believe?

-We believe in the triune God: God the Creator, the resurrected Christ, and the Holy Spirit who guides and brings about the creative and redemptive work of God in the world today.
+We believe in the triune God: God the Creator, the resurrected Christ, and the Holy Spirit who guides and brings about the creative, redemptive, and healing work of God in the world today.

 We believe that the persistent search for God produces an authentic relationship with God — engendering love, strengthening faith, dissolving guilt, and giving one’s life meaning, purpose, and direction.

 We believe that all of the baptized belong to God.
-No matter who, no matter what, and no matter where we are on life’s journey through life – regardless of race, gender identity or expression, sexual orientation, class, or creed – we all belong to God and to the one worldwide community of faith.
+No matter who, what, or where we are on life’s journey through life we all belong to God and to the one worldwide community of faith.
 All persons baptized – past, present, and future – are connected to each other and to God through the sacrament of baptism.
 We baptize during worship when the community is present because baptism includes the community’s promise of ‘love, support and care’ for those being baptized.
-And this is a promise that we won’t take it back, no matter where your journey leads you.
+This is a promise that we won’t take it back, no matter where your journey leads you.